giantswarm/legal/terms.md

 ## 10. Warranties

-10.1 The Giant Swarm Service is provided “as is” and “as available” and your use of Giant Swarm Service is at your sole risk.
+10.1 The Giant Swarm Service is provided "as is" and "as available" and your use of Giant Swarm Service is at your sole risk.
 Giant Swarm makes no warranty or representation to you with respect to them.

 10.2 In particular Giant Swarm does not represent or warrant to you that your use of the Service will meet your requirements, that your use of the Service will be uninterrupted, timely, secure or free from error, that any information obtained by you as a result of your use of the Giant Swarm Service will be accurate or reliable, and that defects in the operation or functionality of any software and data provided to you as part of the Giant Swarm Service will be corrected.